chipzx92/DataEngineeringI320/docs/presentations/sql/aggregate_functions/index.md

 ## DISTINCT

-Another useful function is `DISTINCT` which reduces the column by removing duplicates.
-Unlike other aggregation functions `DISTINCT` does not use parens.
+`DISTINCT` which reduces the column by removing duplicates. `DISTINCT` does not use parens.

 We can find the set of vehicle types in the `cars` database by using `DISTINCT`